hrsh7th/vim-candle/README.md

 ===

 ### Performance
-fuzzy/substring/regex filter written in golang.
+- filtering written in golang.
+- virtual scroll.

 ### Works on vim/neovim
-use `job` API only.
+- use `job` API only.

-### Use function, not command.
+### Use function
-The reason is that command can't pass complex object.
+- because the commands can't pass complex object.

 Setting